-BBNaija 2018: Teddy A, Bambam opens up on having sex in toilet - Daily Post Nigeria — Nigeria Today
+BBNaija 2018: Bambam opens up on sex with Teddy A [VIDEO] - Daily Post Nigeria — Nigeria Today

 |

-BBNaija 2018: Teddy A, Bambam opens up on having sex in toilet
+BBNaija 2018: Bambam opens up on sex with Teddy A [VIDEO]

 Daily Post Nigeria

-Evicted Big Brother Naija 2018 housemates, Teddy A and Bambam have reacted to their sex episode while in the reality show.
-DAILY POST recalls that Teddy A and Bambam who were shown the way out of the reality show on Saturday and Sunday, respectively …
+Evicted Big Brother Naija 2018 housemate,Bambam, has said she will handle rumours of her sex with Teddy A as a process in her life.
+DAILY POST recalls that Teddy A and Bambam who were shown the way out of the reality show on Saturday and Sunday …

-#BBNaija: Small Doctor -'I want to marry Cee-C, I need a Drama Queen in my life'
+Small Doctor says he can't wait to marry Cee-C Big Brother Naija

+#BBNaija – Day 65: The Die is Cast, Rico the Volcano & More Highlights

 Do you have something awesome to share with the world?
 Click here to share